llvm/llvm-project/clang-tools-extra/docs/clang-tidy/checks/bugprone/tagged-union-member-count.rst

 ------------------------------

-The main complicating factor when counting the number of enum constants is that some of them might be auxiliary values that purposely don't have a corresponding union data member and are used for something else.
+The main complicating factor when counting the number of enum constants is that some of them might be auxiliary values that purposefully don't have a corresponding union data member and are used for something else.
 For example the last enum constant sometimes explicitly "points to" the last declared valid enum constant or tracks how many enum constants have been declared.

-For an illsutration:
+For an illustration:

 .. code-block:: c++